microsoftgraph/entra-powershell/module/Entra/docs/New-EntraUser.md

 ```

 ### -ImmutableId
-This property is used to associate an on-premises Active Directory user account to their Azure AD user object.
+This property is used to associate an on-premises user account to their Microsoft Entra ID user object.
 This property must be specified when creating a new user account in the Graph if you are using a federated domain for the user's userPrincipalName (UPN) property.

 Important: The $ and _ characters cannot be used when specifying this property.